Azure/azureml-assets/assets/promptflow/models/template-standard-flow/description.md

-The "Classification Accuracy Evaluation" is a model designed to assess the effectiveness of a data classification system.
-It involves matching each prediction against the ground truth, subsequently assigning a "Correct" or "Incorrect" score.
-The cumulative results are then leveraged to generate performance metrics, such as accuracy, providing an overall measure of the system's proficiency in data classification.
+The "Template Standard Flow" is a model using GPT3.5 to generate a joke based on user input.

 ### Inference samples